AesthDev/AesthDev/README.md

 - 👋 Hi, I’m @AesthDev
-- 👀 I’m interested in game developement
+- 👀 I’m interested in game developement and other coding stuff
-- 🌱 I’m currently learning c#
+- 🌱 I’m currently learning C#
 - 📫 How to reach me on discord : aesth#2001 <3

 <!---